 At the Spallation Neutron Source, Li's ability to drill down into a problem to get at its root provides the user community with techniques to investigate scientific questions.

 "It's a great feeling to provide a unique capability and help someone see something they would not have found otherwise," he said.
-3% DOE EARLY CAREER AWARD WINNERS eam halo - particles ejected far outside a particle accel-Derator's core beam - limits the performance of high-intensity accelerators.
+36 DOE EARLY CAREER AWARD WINNERS

 Fighting beam loss in six dimensions Kiersten Ruisard